Business in NYC

 Museum of Contemporary Diasporan African Art (MoCADA)

-Note: the brick-and-mortar location is currently closed while the museum relocates.
-Founded as a space for Black artists to exhibit their work, this Brooklyn museum is devoted to using the visual arts to explore, discuss and debate the current state of the African Diaspora.
+Founded as a space for Black artists to exhibit their work, this Brooklyn museum is devoted to using the visual arts to explore, discuss and debate the current state of the African diaspora.
 Film screenings, artist-in-residence programs and educational offerings like artist talks and workshops for children, as well as revolving exhibits, all serve to shine a light on the diverse experiences of Africans living throughout the world.
-The museum is in the midst of moving to a new space at 300 Ashland Place; in the meanwhile, they have a seasonal outdoor sculpture garden at 48 Lafayette Avenue.
+The museum recently moved to new building at 10 Lafayette Avenue (300 Ashland Place).

 3